The Altruists: Production

-The eight-part limited series about the collapse of cryptocurrency exchange FTX was written by Graham Moore who is also an executive producer, and co-showrunner alongside Jacqueline Hoyt, who is also an executive producer on the series.
-Executive producers also include Barack Obama and Michelle Obama for Higher Ground, as well as Vinnie Malhotra, Lauren Morelli and Scoop Wasserstein for Scoop Productions.
-James Ponsoldt is an executive producer as well as director of the first episode.
+The eight-part limited series about the collapse of cryptocurrency exchange FTX was created by Graham Moore, who served as co-showrunner with Jacqueline Hoyt.
+Alongside Hoyt and Moore, executive producers include Barack and Michelle Obama, Vinnie Malhotra and Jessie Dicovitsky for Higher Ground, Scoop Wasserstein for New York Magazine/Vox Media Studios, Lauren Morelli, Tonia Davis, and James Ponsoldt who also directed the first episode.
 The series was commissioned by Netflix.

 The cast is led by Julia Garner as Caroline Ellison with Anthony Boyle portraying Sam Bankman-Fried.
 Garner also serves as an executive producer.
 Additional cast members such as Alex Lawther, Madison Hu and Matt Rife joined the cast in July 2025.
+In a September 2025 interview, Hudson Williams revealed that he had joined the cast in an undisclosed role.
+His role was later confirmed in a March 2026 announcement, along with the casting of Jennifer Grey, Terry Chen, Elizabeth Adams, Hannah Galway, and William Mapother.

-Filming began in July 2025 and is scheduled to last in Vancouver through the summer and into the fall of 2025.
+Filming began in Vancouver, British Columbia, in July 2025 and was scheduled to continue into the fourth quarter of 2025.
+Filming concluded in November 2025.

+Release

+The limited series is set to premiere on November 19, 2026.